 Ian Pearce | Chair, Non-Executive Director (Public and Private), Toronto

-In addition to his role as Chair and Non-Executive Director at MineSense; he is currently Non-Executive Director and on the Audit and Risk committee at Outotec Oyj.; Chair of the Board and Chair of the Compensation Committee and on the Health, Safety, Environment & CSR Committee at New Gold; and Chair of Nevsun Resources Ltd., and on the Governance and Special Project Committee.
+In addition to his role as Chair and Non-Executive Director at MineSense; he is currently Non- Executive Director at Northland Power and on the Audit and Governance, Nominations and Sustainability committee; Non-Executive Director at Metso Outotec, previously a non executive director Vice Chair and on the Audit and Risk committee at Outotec Oyj.; Chair of the Board and on the Sustainability and Technical Committee at New Gold; and previously Chair of Nevsun Resources Ltd., and on the Governance and Special Project Committee.

 A partner of X2 Resources, a private partnership focused on building a mid-tier diversified mining and metals group from 2013 to 2017, he served as Chief Executive at Xstrata Nickel, a subsidiary of Xstrata plc from August 2006 to May 2013.
 He was also Director of Xstrata Nickel Australasia Pty Ltd from February 2008.
 As CEO, he was responsible for global nickel and ferronickel operations and projects in North and South America, Europe, Africa and the South Pacific.
 With an attractive portfolio of Greenfield and Brownfield projects, his focus was on the continuing growth of the nickel commodity business.